Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria

-Next, we show that, for any infinite-horizon non-stationary MFE there exists a stationary MFE as a limit point when the system is contractive.
-In the next section, we will show that a non-stationary infinite-horizon MFE has a stationary MFE as an accumulation point if and only if the state-measure flow obtained from that MFE is weakly convergent under the assumptions of this sub-section provided that the optimal policies are Dirac delta measures, which will completely characterize when one can learn a stationary MFE from a finite-horizon one.
+Next, we show that for any infinite-horizon non-stationary MFE there exists a stationary MFE as a limit point when {the infinite-horizon MFGs are contractive, i.e., we have $\bar K + \frac{\bar L K_1}{\rho(1-\beta)}<1$.
+Under more relaxed conditions, in the next section, we will also show that a non-stationary infinite-horizon MFE has a stationary MFE as an accumulation point if, and only if, the state-measure flow obtained from that MFE is weakly convergent.
+The contraction condition $\bar K + \frac{\bar LK_1}{\rho(1-\beta)}<1$ gives a sufficient condition for the convergence of state-measures of infinite-horizon non-stationary MFE to stationary MFE.}